GoodnessJames/fastapi_quiz/README.md

 uvicorn: ASGI server for running FastAPI applications.

-## Contributing
+## Contributions
-Contributions are welcome!
 Feel free to open an issue or submit a pull request.